namirsab/spotify-login-example/README.md

 # Simple Implicit Grant Workflow for Spotify OAuth2

+## How does it work?

+First of all, you have to create a .env file and set up the client id variable.
+Check `.env.template` for an example.

+Basically this app does the following:

+- When the user logs in, it takes the token from the location that was sent back from spotify and stores it in session storage.
+- If after a successful login, the user tries to fetch the playlists again, then it would reuse the stored token

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).